 - Dan Slott has a "past life" as a theatre actor.
 Now he writes comics.

 SHOW NOTES and LINKS

-- Test Pattern 8 features Moisés and John's first ever podcasting team-up.
+- Extra 8 features Moisés and John's first ever podcasting team-up.

 - Legend: ASM=Amazing Spider-Man, WoSM=Web of Spider-Man, PPSSM=Peter Parker, the Spectacular Spider-Man.

 - Storyline names link to Amazon, where buying benefits the show.

 - Spider-Man’s rogues got revitalized and reinvigorated in a big way in The Gauntlet (Volumes One, Two, Three, Four, and Five) (ASM #611-637 and WoSM vol2 #2-7), which spans a couple years of Spider-history.
 Volume Two is OOP as a TPB.
 The Gauntlet greatly enhances the major story that followed it…

 - Grim Hunt (aka Kraven’s First Hunt) followed The Gauntlet, and echoes the iconic Kraven’s Last Hunt by JM DeMatteis without requiring one read the story from a couple decades earlier.
 Kraven’s Last Hunt is surprisingly “dark and gritty” for a Spider-Man story, with a shocking ending one shouldn’t have spoiled for them.